biscuit-auth/biscuit/SPECIFICATIONS.md

 ##### Verifying

-From there, the verifier can start loading ambient data.
-First, each block contains a `context` field that can give some information on the verifier to know which data to load (to avoid loading all of the users, groups, resources, etc).
-This field is a text field with no restriction on its format.
-The verifier then adds facts and rules obtained from looking up the context, and provides facts and rules with the `ambient` tag to describe the request.

-To perform the verification, the verifier will:
+From there, the verifier can start loading data from each block.
+First, for the authority block:
+- load facts and rules from the block
 - run the Datalog engine on the facts and rules that were loaded
-- create an error list
-- for each verifier check (check provided on the verifier side), validate it.
+- for each authority check or verifier check, validate it.
 If it fails, add an error to the error list
-- for each block:
-  - for each check, validate it.
-If it fails, add an error to the error list
-- if the error list is not empty, return the error list
 - for each allow/deny policy:
   - run the query.
 If it succeeds:
-    - if it is an allow policy, the verification succeeds, stop here
+    - if it is an allow policy, the verification succeeds, store the result and stop here
-    - if it is a deny policy, the verification fails, stop here
+    - if it is a deny policy, the verification fails, store the result and stop here

+Then, for each following block:
+- remove all the previous rules (so the previous rules do not apply to new facts)
+- load facts and rules from the block
+- run the Datalog engine on the facts and rules that were loaded
+- for each block check, validate it.
+If it fails, add an error to the error list

+Returning the result:
+- if the error list is not empty, return the error list
+- check policy result:
+  - if an allow policy matched, the verification succeeds
+  - if a deny policy matched, the verification fails
   - if no policy matched, the verification fails

 #### Queries